Valin v Langlois

 The case arose from a controverted federal election in 1878, in the Quebec riding of Montmorency.
 Pierre-Vincent Valin was declared the successful candidate, but his election was challenged by his opponent, Jean Langlois, in the Superior Court of Quebec under the Dominion Controverted Elections Act, 1874.

 On appeal, the Supreme Court of Canada upheld the constitutionality of the law.
 Valin then tried to appeal to the Judicial Committee of the Privy Council, at that time the court of last resort for Canada within the British Empire.
 The Judicial Committee denied leave to appeal, leaving the Supreme Court decision as the governing statement of the law.

 The Supreme Court of Canada continues to cite its decision in Valin v Langlois as the foundational case with respect to the jurisdiction of provincial superior courts, as well as with regard to Parliament's jurisdiction over federal elections.
 It is also cited for this purpose in texts on Canadian constitutional law.

+The case is included in a collection of significant constitutional decisions from the Judicial Committee, published by the federal Department of Justice.